zergar/pechakuchatool/README.md

 Feel free to write an issue or set a pull request if you encounter any problems.

-Gereon Dusella for ISE @ TU Berlin
+Gereon Dusella for ISE @ TU Berlin, Licensed under GNU GPLv3